OpenYield: An Open-Source SRAM Yield Analysis and Optimization Benchmark Suite: -2pt : Design and Implementation

 \subsubsection{Monte Carlo Reference}

-Standard Monte Carlo serves as the accuracy baseline, automating variation sampling, SPICE simulation, and pass/fail evaluation.
+Standard Monte Carlo is widely regarded as the ``gold standard" for yield estimation due to its unbiased nature and guaranteed convergence as the number of samples increases, albeit at the cost of high computational effort for rare-event problems~\cite{shi2018fast,xing2024every,dolecek2008breaking}.
+This method serves as the accuracy baseline, automating variation sampling, SPICE simulation, and pass/fail evaluation.
 Enhanced with stratified sampling and control variates, the implementation reduces required samples by $3$-$5\times$ while maintaining unbiased estimation—essential for validating advanced methods.